SharonIvy/Caesar-Cipher/README.md

  ### BY: Sharon Ivy Kendi M.

 ## DESCRIPTION:
-   A Caesar cipher is a type of substitution in which each letters are shifted a certain number of places also known as a key, down the alphabet.
+   A Caesar cipher is a type of substitution in which each letters are shifted  by a certain key, that is, a certain number of places down the alphabet.
 For example, with a shift of 1, A would be replaced by B, B would become C, and so on.

 ## Built With:
   * [Java](https://www.java.com/)